ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 Optionally a stairstep range can be tagged and the customer will select the tag instead of the quantity for the Extra Resource on the marketplace.

-The following screenshot shows an example on how a tagged Extra Resource Values would appear on the marketplace product page:
+The following screenshot shows an example on how a tagged Extra Resource Value would appear on the marketplace product page:

 ![Stairstep extra resource on marketplace](assets/extra-resources/stairstep-tagged.png)